-Plan process and engagement summary
+Plan process/engagement summary

-Metro Transit released a draft version of the E Line Corridor Plan on September 20, 2021, and recommended version of the E Line Corridor Plan on March 9, 2022.

-Plan release was communicated via print and digital communications including postcards, flyers at bus stops and on buses, limited in-person conversations, partnerships and meetings with community organizations and neighborhood groups, shared promotion by partner agencies, emails to subscribers and Rider Alerts, and targeted social media posts.
+Metro Transit released a draft version of the E Line Corridor Plan for public comment on September 20, 2021.
+The draft plan release was communicated via print and digital communications including postcards, flyers at bus stops and on buses, limited in-person conversations, partnerships and meetings with community organizations and neighborhood groups, shared promotion by partner agencies, emails to subscribers and Rider Alerts, and targeted social media posts.